this post contains affiliate links

 All information on back country fees, campsite fees etc. can be found on BC Parks website.
 The campsites are 10$ per person per night and are operated on a first come first serve basis.
 There are self registration stations on each campground.
 You will need cash to pay.
-You are also required to have a wilderness pass.
 Bookings for the Naiset Huts are not mandatory but you'd be naive to arrive without a booking during the summer months.
 If you take the risk of arriving without a booking make sure you have a tent just in case.
 Bookings at the Assiniboine Lodge are required.
 The Lodge is open for campers daily after 5pm.
 You can purchase some beer, wine or even freshly made biscuits from them and they do accept credit cards.

 4. Bear awareness

 Mount Assiniboine Provincial Park has some serious bear action.
 I ran into one on my last day whilst hiking out.
 DO NOT GO WITHOUT BEAR SPRAY.
 Sing songs, make noise and keep your eyes open for tracks and other signs of bears.
 Upon encountering a bear DO NOT RUN, make the bear aware of your presence and speak calmly.
 If it retreats proceed with caution never getting too close, if it aggresses (which is highly unlikely, as bears are very shy animals) then stand your ground and be ready with your spray.
 Don't worry, bears are more scared of you then you are of them.